 - 15.1 For all developments, both residential and non-residential, the Council expects the full relevant Planning Obligation requirements, as outlined in this document, to be taken into account when negotiating the price of the land.
 Therefore, before entering into a commitment to purchase a site, applicants should engage in pre-application discussions with the Council.
 In order for the Council to consider reducing or waiving certain requirements, the developer must be able to show that there are abnormal development costs associated with the site that could not reasonably have been foreseen at the time the land was bought.
 If a legal commitment to purchase the land has not been entered into, the Council will expect the developer to renegotiate the price of the land to reflect our requirements.
-It is not acceptable for a developer to pay, or to commit to pay, an enhanced purchase price in the expectation that they can then use this to minimise the Planning Obligation requirements. - 15.2 If despite this reflection of the Planning Obligation requirements in the purchase price, the developer claims that they are unable to provide the full Planning Obligation requirements, they will be required to prove their case through an economic appraisal.
+It is not acceptable for a developer to pay, or to commit to pay, an enhanced purchase price in the expectation that they can then use this to minimise the Planning Obligation requirements. - 15.2 If, despite this reflection of the Planning Obligation requirements in the purchase price, the developer claims that they are unable to provide the full Planning Obligation requirements, they will be required to prove their case through an economic appraisal.
 This appraisal will be undertaken by the developer and submitted to the City Council for assessment by an independent surveyor.
 The developer will cover the costs of both the economic appraisal and independent assessment.

-If the independent assessment shows real viability issues then it may be possible to renegotiate some of the terms of the Planning Obligation Agreement.
+If the independent assessment shows real viability issues then it may be possible to renegotiate some of the terms of the Section 106 Agreement.

 - 15.3 The Council will look initially at the appraisal before requiring the developer to commission an independent assessor to look at the information.
 The Council will provide terms of reference to instruct the independent assessor on behalf of the Council and a list of approved assessors.
 The developer can choose any of the assessors from the list.
-The assessors report must be submitted directly to the Council from the assessor. - 15.4 In the case of Greenfield sites the strong expectation is that the Planning Obligation requirements will be delivered.
-In the case of Brownfield sites there will be an existing use value and so the financial challenge to meet all the Planning Obligation requirements will be greater.
-In certain circumstances it may be possible to accept reduced Planning Obligations contributions in order to achieve an acceptable land use or development.
+The assessors report must be submitted directly to the Council from the assessor. - 15.4 In the case of Greenfield (presently undeveloped) sites the strong expectation is that the Planning Obligation requirements will be delivered.
+In the case of Brownfield (previously developed) sites there may be an existing use on the site which will have its own value.
+Landowners will not develop the site for an alternative, and perhaps more desirable use, unless the value is greater than the existing use.
+Therefore, the financial challenge to meet all the Planning Obligation requirements will be greater, and in certain circumstances it may be possible to accept reduced Planning Obligations contributions in order to achieve an acceptable land use or development.